-Ubuntu and various other Linux variants use a collection of software tools known as a package management system, or package manager.
-A package manager is a collection of tools which makes installing, deleting, upgrading, and configuring software easy.
-A package management system has a database of software called a repository, where individual software is arranged into packages.
-These packages, apart from the software, contain important information about the software itself, such as the software's name, description, version, name of the vendor, and a list of various dependencies which the software itself relies on (which are also packages).
+Ubuntu and various other Linux variants use a collection of software tools called a package management system, or package manager.
+A package manager is a collection of tools that make installing, deleting, upgrading, and configuring software easy.
+A package management system has a database of software called a repository where individual software is arranged into a collection called a packages.
+These packages, apart from the software, contain important information about the software itself, such as the software's name, description, version, name of the vendor, and a list of various dependencies upon which the software relies for proper installation.

-Most other operating systems require a user to purchase commercial software (online or through a physical store), or search the Internet for a free alternative (if one is available).
+Most other operating systems require a user to purchase commercial software (online or through a physical store) or search the Internet for a free alternative (if one is available).
 The correct installation file must then be verified for integrity, downloaded, and located on the computer, followed by the user proceeding through a number of installation prompts and options.
-A package management system removes these steps, as most of these steps are automated.
+A package management system removes the user interaction from these steps and automates most, if not all, of the installation process.

-Ubuntu comes with a package management system called Advanced Packaging Tool or APT.
+Ubuntu comes with a package management system called $Advanced\ Packaging\ Tool$ or Apt.

 As discussed in Chapter 3: Working with Ubuntu, Ubuntu offers a wide range of applications for your daily work.
 Ubuntu comes with a basic set of applications for common tasks, like surfing the Internet, checking email, listening to music, and organizing photos and videos.
-Sometimes you may need an extra level of specialization.
-For example, you may want to retouch your photos, run some software for your business, or play some new games.
-In each of these cases, you can search for an application, install it, and use it -usually, with no extra cost.
+At times, you may need an extra level of specialization.
+For example, you may want to retouch your photos, run software for your business, or play new games.
+In each of these cases, you can search for an application, install it, and use it-usually with no extra cost.